phuse-org/SENDConform/doc/SHACL-ApplyToData.md

 You may redirect the report to a text file on your local machine:

 <pre style="background-color:#F6F6F6;">
-  stardog icv report SENDConform > "C:\temp\Report.txt"
+  stardog icv report SENDConform > C:\temp\Report.txt
 </pre>

 ## TopBraid